Wild Child (character): Fictional character biography

 Kyle Gibney is a mutant who manifested a feral mutation during puberty; this mutation grants him enhanced physical abilities, an increased rate of regeneration, and a bestial appearance.
 This prompts his parents to throw him out of their house.
-Living on the streets, he is kidnapped by the conspiratorial Secret Empire and subjected to experimentation that alters his mind and body and makes him mentally unstable and prone to violent and animalistic behavior.
-During this time, he becomes acquainted with Dr. Valerie Cooper, a United States government official who is unaware of the Secret Empire's true nature or activities.
-He is freed by Wyre, the man who has unwittingly been the source for the genetic material that is used in the Empire's experiments.
-Gibney (now Wild Child) is detained by the military and given over to the custody of Canada's secret Department H, who oversees the formative Alpha Flight team.
-The Flight member Walter Langkowski, wanting to protect Wild Child from the military, places him in the trainee team dubbed Gamma Flight.
-After Alpha Flight and its trainee groups are officially disbanded, Gibney is recruited to join Omega Flight.
-Alongside Omega Flight, he battles Alpha Flight and is defeated.
+Living on the streets, he is kidnapped by the conspiratorial Secret Empire and subjected to experimentation that alters his mind and body, making him mentally unstable and prone to violent and animalistic behavior.
+During this time, he becomes acquainted with Valerie Cooper, a United States government official who is unaware of the Secret Empire's true nature or activities.
+He is freed by Wyre, a man who has unwittingly been the source for the genetic material used in the Empire's experiments.
+Gibney (now Wild Child) is detained by the military and taken into the custody of Canada's secret Department H, which oversees the formative Alpha Flight team.
+Flight member Walter Langkowski, wanting to protect Wild Child from the military, places him in the trainee team dubbed Gamma Flight.
+After Alpha Flight and its trainee groups are disbanded, Gibney is recruited to join Omega Flight.

-Omega Flight battles Alpha Flight again in the West Edmonton Mall, and is defeated by Madison Jeffries.
-Afterwards, Wild Child commits a series of murders, which ends after he severely injures Alpha Flight member Heather Hudson.
-He is pursued by a vengeful Wolverine but repeatedly eludes him.

 Wild Child is given membership in the new Gamma Flight.
-Alongside Gamma Flight, he battles Alpha Flight.
-However, he then aids Gamma and Alpha Flight against Llan the Sorcerer's forces.
 When Gamma Flight is disbanded, he goes berserk over his deprecated status and attacks Pathway, another trainee.
-Gamma's leader Nemesis teleport him away during a fight with Heather Hudson (then Guardian) and Wolverine, and he is captured by Wolverine.
-Department H help him overcome his psychological problems, train him in unarmed combat, and place him as a special operative of the Canadian government assigned to Alpha Flight under the codename Weapon Omega.
-Alongside Alpha Flight, he battles Diablo.
-He joins Alpha Flight's "Core Alpha", meet the government-appointed X-Factor team, and prevents the mind-controlled Omerta from assassinating Italy's head of state.
-He also fights a Wild Child doppelganger during The Infinity War.
-He is attacked by Wyre but rescued by Alpha Flight.
-He searches for Nemesis, and is held prisoner with her by Rok, but they are then rescued by Weapon X. He defeats Wyre in personal combat; he then learns about his true origin, and changes his codename to Wildheart.
-He aids Alpha Flight in combat with the Wrecker.
-He also becomes romantically involved with his teammate Aurora.
+Gamma's leader Nemesis teleport him away during a fight with Heather Hudson (Guardian) and Wolverine, and he is captured by Wolverine.
+Department H helps him overcome his psychological problems, trains him in unarmed combat, and places him as a special operative of the Canadian government assigned to Alpha Flight under the codename Weapon Omega.
+Wild Child later defeats Wyre in personal combat; he then learns about his true origin, and changes his codename to Wildheart.